A/B Testing Guide

 Step 1: Research

 Before building an A/B testing plan, one needs to conduct thorough research on how the website is currently performing.
-You will have to collect data on everything related to how many users are coming onto the site, which pages drive the most traffic, what are the various conversion goals of different pages etc. The tools used here can include quantitative website analytics tools such as Google Analytics, Omniture, Mixpanel, etc., which can help you figure out your most visited pages, pages with most time spent or pages with the highest bounce rate.
-For example, you may want to start by shortlisting pages which have the highest revenue potential or the highest daily traffic.
+You will have to collect data on everything related to how many users are coming onto the site, which pages drive the most traffic, the various conversion goals of different pages, etc. The A/B testing tools used here can include quantitative website analytics tools such as Google Analytics, Omniture, Mixpanel, etc., which can help you figure out your most visited pages, pages with most time spent, or pages with the highest bounce rate.
+For example, you may want to start by shortlisting pages that have the highest revenue potential or the highest daily traffic.
 Following this, you may want to dive deeper into the qualitative aspects of this traffic.

 Heatmap tools are the leading technology used to determine where users are spending the most time on, their scrolling behavior, etc. This can help you identify problem areas on your website.
 Another popular tool used to do more insightful research is website user surveys.
-Surveys can act as a direct conduit between your website team and the end-user and can often highlight issues that may be missed in aggregate data.
-Further qualitative insights can be derived from session recording tools that collect data on visitor behavior, which helps in identifying gaps in the user journey.
-In fact, session recording tools combined with form analysis surveys can uncover insights on why users may not be filling your form.
-It may be due to some fields which ask for personal information or users, maybe abandoning your forms for being too long.
+Surveys can act as a direct conduit between your website team and the end-user and often highlight issues that may be missed in aggregate data.

-As we can see, both quantitative and qualitative research can help us prepare for the next step in the process, which will be to make actionable observations for the next steps.
+As we can see, both quantitative and qualitative research can help us prepare for the next step in the process, making actionable observations for the next steps.

 Get closer to your business goals by logging research observations and creating data-backed hypotheses aimed at increasing conversions.
 Without these, your test campaign is like a directionless compass.
 The qualitative and quantitative research tools can only help you with gathering visitor behavior data.
 It is now your responsibility to analyze and make sense of that data.
-The best way to utilize every bit of data collated is to analyze it, to make keen observations on them, and then to draw website as well as user insights to formulate data-backed hypotheses.
-Once you have a hypothesis ready, test it against various parameters like how much confidence you have of it winning, its impact on macro goals, and how easy it is to set up and so on.
+The best way to utilize every bit of data collated is to analyze it, make keen observations on them, and then draw websites and user insights to formulate data-backed hypotheses.
+Once you have a hypothesis ready, test it against various parameters such as how much confidence you have of it winning, its impact on macro goals, and how easy it is to set up, and so on.